MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.Reset.md

 api_name:
 - Office.CommandBarComboBox.Reset
 ms.assetid: 28609b13-8036-a956-095a-1a6a748f00ad
-ms.date: 06/08/2017
+ms.date: 01/03/2019
 ---

 # CommandBarComboBox.Reset method (Office)

 Resets a built-in command bar to its default configuration, or resets a built-in **CommandBarComboBox** control to its original function and face.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
-For more information, search Help for the keyword "ribbon."
+For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).

 ## Syntax

-_expression_. `Reset`
+_expression_.**Reset**

-_expression_ A variable that represents a [CommandBarComboBox](Office.CommandBarComboBox.md) object.
+_expression_ A variable that represents a **[CommandBarComboBox](Office.CommandBarComboBox.md)** object.

 ## Remarks